Bugsnax

 PEGI 3

-Rated PEGI 3 for very mild violence between fantasy characters.
+Rated PEGI 3.
 The violence is unrealistic, as are reactions to it.
 Characters don't suffer apparent harm and attacks result in over-the-top reactions.
 The colourful visual style helps make the violence less disturbing.

 Accessibility